CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > MPCVault getMpcVault(vaultId)

-get a mpc vault
+Get a mpc vault information

-get a mpc vault
+Get detailed information about a mpc vault identified by its unique ID.
+Get vault ids by calling list_mpc_vault.

 ### Example